jigneshdarji91/syslogbot/HOWTO.md

-# Steps involved in setup of the branch
+# Steps involved in setting up the DB
 - First we need to install mysql

   All the dummy data is being stored in the mysql DB for this submission.